 Unfortunately, I still see that many companies focus on keeping data up-to-date in one system, while failing to do so in another.
 The consequence is inconsistent and outdated customer data, which typically results in customer complaints and frustrated employees overwhelmed with disorganized processes.

-In order to ensure that agents have all the necessary information they need to make customers happy, you need an integrated CRM system that is able to communicate with your call center software.
+In order to ensure that agents have all the necessary information they need to make customers happy, you need an integrated CRM system (such as all-in-one CRM tool Salesmate or Salesforce, which dominates the CRM software market with a 23.8% share) that is able to communicate with your call center software.

 If your systems are integrated, your customer data can be stored, processed, tracked and transferred automatically.
 As a result, your agents will be empowered to deliver an improved customer experience by accessing all the information they need using a single platform.